HOW TO CREATE AN IDEAL MBA RESUME

 Hence the lesson here is, skip the objective statement.

-Bullet points are the most effective way to express information, use them well.
+Bullet points are the most effective way to express information, as they provide you with clean MBA Resume Templates.

 Keep your bullets to 1 – 2 lines (and, ideally, about half or more of those bullets should be one line).

-They should be the same size and shape in each section and aligned from page to page.
+They should be the same size and shape in each section and align from page to page.

 Coming to the content of the bullets, here are some things you need to take care of